acquia/blt/template/readme/os-contribution.md

 - Considerations
     * should issues be handled on D.O, GitHub, or both?
         * recommendation: issues should be tracked on GitHub to integrate best with the workflow

-## Other factors

-### Organization credit on d.o

-* Engagement Managers should discuss organizational credit participation with the client
-* If the client is participating, both client organization and Acquia should be credited with all issues, projects, etc.
-* Otherwise, give sole credit to Acquia